henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 sequence of associated data items over time, where a client is able to obtain the Series and to learn about new items.

-: YANG Customized Subscriptions or a YANG Datastore Subscription creates an specific Series Transfer Pattern composed of individual YANG Notifications or YANG Notification Bundle Messages that include related updated records.
+: YANG Event Stream Subscriptions or a YANG Datastore Subscription creates an specific Series Transfer Pattern composed of individual YANG Notifications or YANG Notification Bundle Messages that include related updated records.